dicepencilpaper/864-System/base.md

 Since there are only three levels per each ability, the initial recommendation is to have multiple abilities used in the entity definition so that a lot of ground can be covered and compensate for the somwhat simple ability measurement system.
 These are some proposed abilities:

 #### Acumen (ACU)
-Measures the ability for reasoning and understanding.
+Measures the ability for reasoning and understanding, and for things such as investigation and research.
 This determines how many skills an entity can know.

 #### Agility (AGI)
 Measures physical nimbleness.
 This helps to avoid being hit by physical attacks, in conjunction with Awareness.
+It is used when the entity is trying to perform complex physical moves like parkour.

 #### Awareness (AWA)
 Determines how "in-tune" the entity is to their surroundings.
 This, with Agility, determines how hard it is to hit the entity.